Simplify your dental coding with CDT companion

 The D0160 dental code represents a "detailed and extensive oral evaluation – problem focused, by report."
 This CDT code applies when patients present with complicated dental situations requiring thorough assessment beyond standard examinations.
 D0160 becomes necessary when the evaluation demands an in-depth review of patient medical and dental backgrounds, comprehensive oral examination, and creation of a detailed diagnostic report for treatment planning.
 Typical applications include assessing patients with multifaceted dental problems, complicated medical backgrounds, or cases requiring expert second opinions for challenging conditions.

-Clinical Documentation Requirements
+Documentation Requirements for D0160

 Proper documentation forms the foundation for successful D0160 billing.
 Clinical records must clearly demonstrate the necessity for an extensive evaluation.
 Essential documentation practices include: